How to Select the Best Weather Radio for Your Needs

 Conclusions

-While some weather radios have a few more options than others, any of the brands mentioned will have a model that is more than adequate in an emergency situation, although it would be prudent to have plenty of batteries on hand in case of long power interruptions.
+While some weather alert radios have a few more options than others, any of the brands mentioned will have a model that is more than adequate in an emergency situation, although it would be prudent to have plenty of batteries on hand in case of long power interruptions.
 The recommended models have just a little extra in their favour.

 Finally, the backup to weather radio if you are out of range or away from your normal environment is the warning service on the internet through any of the weather channels.